smanzing/UdacityTennis/README.md

 - [noise.py](rl_lib/noise.py): Implementation of Ornstein-Uhlenbeck process noise.
 - [model.py](rl_lib/model.py): Neural network models for the actor and critic.

-The jupyter notebook [Tennis.ipynb](Tennis.ipynb) shows how to train the agents using the DDPG algorithm.
+The jupyter notebook [Tennis.ipynb](Tennis.ipynb) shows how to train the agents using the MADDPG algorithm.

 ## References